moshix/kicks/README.md

 Legal
 =====

 According to the included license description, I am allowed to host this repo with the KICKS software as long as I include all of the distribution and refer to the original author: Mike Noel.
-More about Mr.
 <br><br>

 Moshix